 Review of CMV Columbus

 CMV Columbus cruise ship was launched in 1988 as "FairMajesty".
-As "Pacific Pearl", the vessel was the smallest and oldest in the P and O Australia's fleet.
-The ship was previously operated as part of Princess Cruises fleet under the name Star Princess (1989-1997).
+As "Pacific Pearl", it was the smallest and oldest in the P&O Australia's fleet.
+The vessel was previously operated as part of Princess Cruises fleet under the name Star Princess (1989-1997).
 Pacific Pearl was last drydock refurbished in 2015 and transferred to CMV-Cruise Maritime Voyages in May 2017 as "MV Columbus".

 History - construction and ownership

-The 63,786-ton, 1,817-passenger cruise ship for P&O Australia debuted in December 2010.
+The 1817-passenger cruise ship for P&O Australia debuted in December 2010.
 The vessel was re-designed specifically for the Australian budget cruising market.
-It continued a number of innovations represented by the sisterships Pacific Dawn (CMV Amy Johnson since 2021) and Pacific Jewel (Karnika since 2019) but also introduced few, like the swim-up bar.
-All cabins are with new LCD screen flat TVs, with a few TV channels and 2 film channels.
+It continued a number of innovations represented by the sisterships Pacific Dawn (MS Satoshi since 2021) and Pacific Jewel (scrapped as "MS Karnika" in 2021) but also introduced few, like the swim-up bar.
+All cabins are with new HDTVs with satellite programming.
 Cabins' bedding was upgraded.
 Other amenities include handheld hairdryers, mini-fridges, electronic safe boxes.

-- During the 2003 refit (done by Lloyd Werft, Bremerhaven Germany) before the transfer from P&O UK, the ship was upgraded with a larger casino, a buffet restaurant, a steel arch over Lido Deck 12, for acrobatic shows), crew cabins were transformed into passenger staterooms.
+During drydock 2003 refit (done by Lloyd Werft, Bremerhaven Germany) before the transfer from P&O UK, the ship was upgraded with a larger Casino Lounge, a buffet restaurant, a steel arch (over Lido Deck 12, for acrobatic shows).
+Some crew cabins were transformed into passenger staterooms.

-In March 2016 was announced that Pacific Pearl was sold and would be farewelled to CMV in 2017.
-A commercial arrangement was reached to transfer the vessel, as part of the ongoing fleet expansion and renewal program of the CMV company.
+In March 2016 was announced that Pacific Pearl was sold and would be farewelled to CMV-Cruise and Maritime Voyages in 2017.
+A commercial arrangement was reached to transfer the vessel, as part of the CMV's ongoing fleet expansion and renewal program.

-The 1987-built Pacific Pearl left P&O in April 2017, after completing 294 cruises for the line.
-The older ship had to make room for P&O's newest additions, Pacific Aria and Pacific Eden, as well as Pacific Explorer (former Dawn Princess), which joined the P&O AU fleet in 2017.
+MS Pacific Pearl left P&O Australia in April 2017, after completing 294 cruises for the company.
+The older ship had to make room for P&O's newest additions, Pacific Aria (now Aegean Goddess) and Pacific Eden (Vasco da Gama), as well as Pacific Explorer (former Dawn Princess), which joined P&O AU in 2017.
 After the launch in December 2010, Pacific Pearl became New Zealand's first super-liner.
-The inaugural itinerary was an 8-night cruise to the South Pacific from Auckland.
+The inaugural itinerary was an 8-night South Pacific itinerary from Auckland NZ.